securitytxt/security-txt/draft-foudil-securitytxt.md

 As per section 4 of {{!RFC2142}}, there is an existing convention of using the <SECURITY@domain> email address for communications regarding security issues.
-That convention provides only a single, email-based channel of communication for security issues per domain.
+That convention provides only a single, email-based channel of communication for security issues per domain, and does not provide a way for domain owners to publish information about their security disclosure policies.

-In this document, we propose a richer and more extensible way for companies and security researchers to communicate, which is not limited to email and also allows for additional features like encryption.
+In this document, we propose a richer, machine-parsable and more extensible way for companies to communicate information about their security disclosure policies, which is not limited to email and also allows for additional features such as encryption.

-In addition, "security.txt" is also parsable by software programs, which allows for scanning and analysis of security policies across multiple domains.

 ## Terminology